Abui language: Documentation

-Cora DuBois was accompanied by the Dutch sociologist Martha Margaretha Nicolspeyer who conducted a study of the social structure of Abui people.
+Cora Du Bois was accompanied by the Dutch sociologist Martha Margaretha Nicolspeyer who conducted a study of the social structure of Abui people.

 After World War II, W.A.L.
 Stokhof and H. Steinhauer conducted a linguistic survey of Alor and Pantar.

 Later, W.A.L.
 Stokhof published and analyzed one of the texts collected by Nicolspeyer.

 Linguistic documentation efforts have been undertaken recently by Leiden University.
 As one of the results of the Alor and Pantar Project, a description of Abui grammar appeared in 2007.
 More recently a tri-lingual Abui-Indonesian-English dictionary was published in Indonesia.
 The dictionary was accompanied by a tri-lingual collection of stories from Takalelang and Tifolafeng.

 Endangerment and revitalization

 Due to language shift among the young generation, Abui is considered "threatened" and it is being taught as a subject in local schools.